 Leaning on the Fourth Wall: In the 199 Heroes movie, Agri, Moune, Joe and Luka get warped into a Jidai Geki-looking environment, which they believed to be time travel at first - but the truth presents itself when Yogoshimacritein shows up with a filming crew.
 Not only are they still in the present, but the location actually is Toei's own Jidai Geki set (which, interestingly, had been used as such before in Dekaranger).

-Joe even lamphades this in #24, after Jellacit/Zealosto takes a hit from another Action Commander and walks it off. ironically, this could rank him with the Generals, at least Insaan; while beaten back, he has never been destroyed.
+Joe even lamphades this in #24, after Jealousto takes a hit from another Action Commander and walks it off.
+Ironically, this could rank him with the Generals, at least Insaan; while beaten back, he has never been destroyed.

 Joe: "You're actually pretty strong aren't you?"